sir-ad/financeally/_posts/2020-05-10-how-invest-an-essential-guide.md

 ---
 layout: post
-title: How to invest: An essential guide
+title: How to invest - An essential guide
-description: Here it is: all you need to know about how to invest — even if you're a beginner.
+description: Here it is - all you need to know about how to invest, even if you're a beginner.
+summary: How to be good at Investing.
 tags: [invest,finance,guide]
 ---

 In writing this article, I tried not to bog it down with jargon and definitions.
 (I'm sure I let some of that slip through the cracks, though.
 I apologize.)
 Nor did I dive deep.
 Instead, I aimed to share the basic info you need to get started with investing.